 When Robert Joseph reflects on his life with severe chronic low back pain and the 29 surgeries he’s undergone, not once does he ask, “Why me?”
 He feels no regret about the event that caused his pain, never wondering how his life might be different if he hadn’t pulled over his car to help someone in need.

-Robert saw a chiropractor for several months hoping that would address the lower back pain, but when it didn’t get better, he was sent to a neurosurgeon.
-There he was diagnosed with a herniated disc at the L3-L4 level, along with spinal stenosis.
+Robert saw a chiropractor for several months hoping that would address the lower back pain.
+When it didn’t get better, he was sent to a neurosurgeon.
+There, he was diagnosed with a herniated disc at the L3-L4 level, along with spinal stenosis.
 Within weeks, in April of 1995, he had his first surgery.

 After yet another surgery, a realization

 Robert continued to teach, but the first day after the school year ended in 2001, he had another surgery.
 When he woke up following the procedure, Robert and his doctors realized that his back was only going to continue getting worse, and that he was no longer going to be able to handle the physical requirements it took for him to work.
 Robert taught in the classroom for the last time in June of 2001; a career he describes as his passion was no longer feasible because of his pain.
 He officially retired on a disability pension in 2006.

 Robert now lives with both a morphine pump and a spinal cord stimulator, but says it has been tough to find a pain management doctor over the past several years due to the opioid crisis, and has struggled to find doctors who will provide him with the level of care he requires.